tinygo-org/tinygo-site/content/lang-support/_index.md

 ## Maps

-Support for maps is still very limited and in general you shouldn't rely on their availability.
-The main reason they are supported is so the `unicode` package compiles.

-To use maps, you will currently have to deal with the following limitations:

-* A map can store at most 8 entries.
-The exception is when it is initialized as a global variable, in which case it can store more entries.
+Support for maps is not yet complete but is usable.
+You can use any type as a value, but only some types are acceptable as map keys.
+Also, they have not been optimized for performance and will cause linear lookup times in some cases.

-* Map keys must be either strings, integers, or (nested) structs that contain only integers.
-Supporting more will likely depend on reflection for code size reasons.
+Types supported as map keys include strings, integers, pointers, and structs/arrays that contain only these types.
+More complex types will depend on better reflection support.
-* Map operations are likely to be very slow.
-* The current implementation is little tested so may contain bugs.

 ## Standard library